 Bankruptcy Facts - An Overview

 Filing bankruptcy is an important legal right.
 Here are some important bankruptcy facts you should know.
 The Constitution of the United States, Article I, Section 8, Clause 4, provides Congress with the power to establish uniform laws on the subject of Bankruptcies throughout the United States.
 That provision was included by our Founding Fathers in reaction to the "debtor’s prisons" of colonial times, in which individuals could be imprisoned for their debts.
 Since the year 1800 this country has had formal bankruptcy laws for the benefit of U.S. residents.
 Our current bankruptcy code was adopted in 1978, providing a major overhaul of the system.
 New legislation took effect October 17, 2005 which substantially revised the Bankruptcy Code again.
 However, most people in financial distress can still file for bankruptcy protection.
+We can give you the information you need to know about filing bankruptcy.
+We have been representing individuals and businesses in bankruptcy matters for over 30 years.
 Please call us with your questions at 954-356-0450 or email us.
 Our offices in Plantation are convenient to Coral Springs, Fort Lauderdale, Sunrise and Davie.

 For individuals filing Chapter 7, most debts, including some tax obligations, are discharged (see discussion below).
 Some debts, including recent tax obligations, trust fund obligations, child support and alimony generally cannot be discharged.
 Other debts may not be discharged if the creditor can prove improper conduct on the part of the debtor.
 A creditor can be held in contempt and required to pay damages for attempting to collect a debt discharged in bankruptcy.